Kanchanop6509650229/ticket-customer-service/README.md

 - The application uses Spring AI with DeepSeek API for chatbot functionality
 - The service communicates with an Event Service for event details
 - Database schema is managed through Flyway migrations
+- Mock data is automatically loaded through Flyway migrations (V2__Insert_Initial_Data.sql)
+- You can use the mock user credentials for testing the application without setting up additional data

 ## License